Privacy & Data Security

 State and federal laws in the US (and other authorities overseas) govern the maintenance and use of data by the companies that collect them to protect the privacy interests of individuals.
 The use and potential misuse of data by both authorized parties and outside actors may lead to investigations and claims of statutory violations, negligence, invasion of privacy, misappropriation of personal information, and infliction of emotional distress.

 How Analysis Group can help

 When such disputes arise, it is often difficult for courts to assess liability and damages related to misuse of consumer data, publicity/privacy rights, and data breaches.
 In such matters, the ability to analyze and interpret a wide variety of complex data is often critical.
-Analysis Group is at the forefront of using the latest quantitative methods and tools to analyze and interpret complex data sets.
+Analysis Group has both the quantitative and technological expertise to analyze complex datasets, source code, and data systems and architectures.
 Our experts can assist with addressing such challenging questions as:

 - Did the organization’s use of consumer data constitute a “misuse,” and were all consumers’ data similarly misused?

 - Did the organization apply reasonable safeguards to protect consumer data?

 - Is there a causal relationship between the misuse, disclosure, or theft of consumer data and any potential subsequent harm to individuals?